Joephy Chan: Biography

-In the 2021 Hong Kong legislative election, she represented the Federation of Trade Unions in the newly created New Territories South West constituency.
-Chan won 62,690 votes and became the youngest member of the 7th Legislative Council of Hong Kong.

 Legislative Council

 In November 2023, she led a protest outside the US Consulate in Hong Kong, stating that her party was not afraid of US sanctions.

 In February 2024, she criticized former Legislative Council President Jasper Tsang Yok-sing, claiming he was not supportive of the Article 23 legislation.
+However, she was later criticized by other member from DAB.

 Controversies

 Fake news on COVID-19

-In April 2020, Chan posted a video on her YouTube channel titled "A new discovery by British and German scientists debunks the conspiracy of the United Kingdom and the United States to claim compensation from China.
-The source is the United States and Australia?
-The first case appeared in September last year?
-Both the United Kingdom and the United States have a guilty conscience?"
-The video cited a coronavirus study by a research team at the University of Cambridge, which it claimed pointed to the origin of the virus as the United States or Australia.
+In April 2020, Chan uploaded a video suggesting the first ever COVID-19 case may have emerged earlier and originated in the U.S. or Australia, not China.
+The video cited a coronavirus study by a research team at the University of Cambridge, which it claimed pointed to the origin of the virus as the either of these two countries.
 As of 28 April, the video had received over 380,000 views.
 However, an investigation by Hong Kong-based news agency FactWire found that the video took the study out of context and misrepresented its findings.

 Dr. Peter Forster, the expert who led the Cambridge research team, told FactWire that the purpose of the study was not to identify the origin of the virus, but rather to analyze how it mutates over time and spreads among humans.
-He also noted that early data showed most patients in the initial stage of the outbreak were East Asian, suggesting that the virus was already spreading among them during the early phase.
+He also noted that early data showed most patients in the initial stage of the outbreak were in East Asian, suggesting that the virus was already spreading among the area during the early phase.

 Pro-police comments

-In September 2020, Chan and another pro-establishment figure, Navis Ha, commented on an incident involving a pregnant woman who was pushed down by police during a demonstration marking the first anniversary of the Prince Edward station attack.
+In September 2020, Chan and her friend, another pro-establishment figure, Navis Ha, commented on an incident involving a pregnant woman who was pushed down by police during a demonstration marking the first anniversary of the Prince Edward station attack.
 Chan referred to the woman as a "criminal woman" and questioned her conduct "after being interviewed by the media."

-On 29 September, Hong Kong Police Commissioner Chris Tang addressed the incident during a Yau Tsim Mong District Council meeting.
-He stated that during police operations on 31 August and 6 September at the Mong Kok demonstration site, a pregnant woman had been pushed down.
+On 29 September, The then Hong Kong Police Commissioner Chris Tang addressed the incident during a Yau Tsim Mong District Council meeting.
+He stated that during police operations on 31 August and 6 September at the Mong Kok site, a pregnant woman had been pushed down.
 Tang noted that the scene was very chaotic, and while some people shouted that a pregnant woman was present, not everyone could hear it.

 Mask ban

-In March 2023, Chan supported a ban of face masks at lawful rallies, saying "[C]alling for relaxations of the mask ban is to abet chaos."
+In March 2023, Chan supported a ban of face masks at lawful rallies, saying "Calling for relaxations of the mask ban is to abet chaos."